-CiviCRM is a Web-based, open source constituent relationship management (CRM) system developed specifically to address the needs of nonprofit, civic sector and association-based organizations.
+CiviCRM is a cloud-based, open source constituent relationship management (CRM) system developed specifically to address the needs of nonprofit, civic sector and association-based organizations.

-Because CiviCRm is open-source, it’s highly customizable and free to use and develop.
-The out-of-the-box feature set is comprehensive, offering a variety of tools such as online and offline fundraising, grant tracking, event planning, donor and member management, advocacy campaigns, case management, communications and bulk email and more.
+Because CiviCRM is open-source, it’s highly customizable and free to use and develop.
+CiviCRM offers a variety of tools such as online and offline fundraising, grant tracking, event planning, donor and member management, advocacy campaigns, case management, communications and bulk email and more.
+CiviCRM stores all data, contact information and event history at one central place.
+Individuals can sign up for their membership, renew subscriptions, make donations, receive notifications and more.
+CiviCRM offers 40+ reporting templates to create custom reports.

 Rusty from Jeannette Rankin Peace Center